2025 NWSL Championship: Gotham FC

 Jaedyn Shaw was involved in all three goals (two goals, one assist) in Gotham's run to the final.

-After finishing third and losing to the Washington Spirit on penalties in the 2024 playoff semifinals, Gotham FC placed eighth in the 2025 regular-season standings, earning the final playoff berth.
+After finishing third and losing to Spirit on penalties in the 2024 playoff semifinals, Gotham FC placed eighth in the 2025 regular-season standings, earning the final playoff berth.
 During the season, the team collected their first piece of hardware since the 2023 NWSL Championship by winning the inaugural 2024–25 CONCACAF W Champions Cup.
 Jaedyn Shaw joined the team midseason in a record intraleague trade from the North Carolina Courage.
-Despite placing eighth, NWSL Best XI selections Emily Sonnett and Lilly Reale anchored the second-best defense in the league, while Esther González was the runner-up for the NWSL Golden Boot.
+Despite placing eighth, NWSL Best XI selections Emily Sonnett and NWSL Rookie of the Year Lilly Reale anchored the second-best defense in the league, while Esther González was the runner-up for the NWSL Golden Boot.

 In the playoff quarterfinals, Gotham upset the historic NWSL Shield winners Kansas City Current, who were missing two-time Golden Boot winner Temwa Chawinga.
 Shaw opened the scoring for Gotham before assisting Katie Stengel – another midseason signing who returned to the club after a stint with Crystal Palace – in extra time to secure the 2–1 win.
-In the semifinals, Gotham won 1–0 against the fourth seed and defending champion Orlando Pride, as Shaw scored directly from a free kick in stoppage time, to reach their second NWSL final in three years.
+In the semifinals, Gotham won 1–0 against the fourth seed and defending champion Orlando Pride.
+Shaw scored directly from a free kick in stoppage time, the ball bouncing past goalkeeper Anna Moorhouse, to send Gotham to their second NWSL final in three years.
+Having won their first title as the then-lowest sixth seed in 2023, Gotham this year became the first eight seed in the expanded playoff format to reach the NWSL final.